jidesakin/pokemon-api/README.md

 ## Dependencies
-- Node
+- **Node**: v10.9.0
-- Redis: use for caching the API responses.
+- **Redis**: use for caching the API responses.
 Make sure you have redis server installed and started.
 To install redis [click here](https://redis.io/topics/quickstart).
 To start your redis server, run the following command: `redis-server`.
+- **Yarn**: used for dependency management

 ## How to run the API